12 Era of Bad Feelings

 Historians used to call the period after the War of 1812 the Era of Good Feelings.
 Textbooks commonly titled chapters that, and the one prior the Age of Jefferson or Jeffersonian America to signify the influential two-term presidency of Thomas Jefferson.
 I don’t know if things were really cordial enough after the war to justify the Good Feelings moniker but, if so, then it stands to reason there must have been more hostility in the periods before and after.
 So, we’ll call the one before the Era of Bad Feelings.

 As we’ll see in this chapter, that was true enough from 1800-1815.
-One Founder killed another, that same man conspired with the head of the military and Spain to carve out a new country on the western frontier (hemming in the U.S.), New England considered secession, America went to war with Britain again, the Americans burned down the Canadian capital, the British returned the favor by burning Washington, Indian relations were worse than usual, and the 1815 eruption of Mt.
+One Founder killed another, that same man conspired with the head of the military and Spain to carve out a new country on the western frontier (hemming in the U.S.), New England considered secession (leaving the U.S.), America went to war with Britain again, the U.S. burned Canada’s capital city, the British returned the favor by burning Washington, Indian relations were worse than usual, and the 1815 eruption of Mt.
 Tambora in Indonesia led to the “year without a summer” in New England because of persistent sulfate fog, killing crops and livestock.
 A Shawnee chief named Tecumseh even put a curse on the U.S. Meanwhile, Barbary Pirates brought Yankee shippers to heel in the Mediterranean while a megalomaniac named Napoleon Bonaparte rampaged across Europe, disrupting diplomacy and trade to the point that it threatened America’s export economy.
 Yet, despite these growth pangs, the United States emerged from the Napoleonic Wars intact and stronger, setting the stage for the relative calm of the Good Feelings Era.

 Jefferson 1800 Banner, Smithsonian Museum of American History